 Furthermore, the ultimate goal was to submit false information and violate the rules in order to secure government contracts.

 Government contract fraud is alive and well.
 In addition to conspiracy and SDVOSB fraud cases, prosecutors also look for false statements made to the government and also the possibility of wire fraud since the defendants have allegedly used fax machines and telephones to gain award of federal contracts.

-Any addition to the traditional False Claims indictments in SDVOSB fraud cases, the main problem found that the SDVOSB has engaged in pass-through contracting with other ineligible companies.
-Small business fraud schemes by veteran and companies with service-disabled veteran status is commonplace in today’s federal procurement age.
+Any addition to the traditional False Claims indictments in SDVOSB fraud cases, the main problem found is that the SDVOSB has engaged in pass-through contracting with other ineligible companies.
+Developing improper teaming relationships and ignoring joint venture regulations often lead to criminal charges and ultimate liability.
+Small business fraud schemes by veterans and companies with service-disabled veteran status are commonplace in today’s federal procurement age.

 Potential Problems for Defendants

 Many government contracts and small business frau defendants find themselves at a great disadvantage because the criminal defense lawyer hired may not be well-versed in the substantive laws that govern small business programs such as service-disabled veteran own business programs.
 As a result, the federal prosecutors have an advantage because they have the resources to count on other agencies such as the VA or SBA to ‘fill in the gaps.”
 See information about CVE SDVOSB Protests.

 Having the right professionals on your team that can contribute to defending against SBA and SDVOSB fraud can put a potential defendant is a stronger position